Decision-Making Under Complete Uncertainty: You Will Not Regret Being Greedy: Tabulated Results for Google Reviews Experiments

 \section{Tabulated Results for Google Reviews Experiments}

 Tabulated results are provided in this section to complement the result from Figure \ref{fig:simuresult}.
-Note, row indices are number of observations, and column indices are number of products and per the Google reviews standard the number of reviews for all experiments is five.
+Note, row indices are number of observations, and column indices are number of products and per the Google reviews standard the number of rating levels for all experiments is $n_r=5$.

+All simulations were run locally on a 2019 15-inch MacBook Pro with a 2.4 GHz 8-core Intel Core i9 processor and 32 GB of RAM.
+The full set of 135,000 simulations for the reported grid completed in approximately 10--15 minutes.